 Decompressive craniectomy is surgery to remove part of the skull.
 This helps to relieve brain swelling and decrease pressure within the brain.

 What will happen during decompressive craniectomy?

 - The surgeon will cut the layer of tissue that covers the brain.
-A drain may be placed in his brain to allow excess cerebrospinal fluid (CSF) to drain.
+A drain may be placed in his or her brain to allow excess cerebrospinal fluid (CSF) to drain.
 CSF surrounds and cushions the brain and spinal cord.
 The brain may be covered with a special material that allows the brain to expand.
-The surgeon will then cover his brain with the outer layer of muscle and skin and close it with stitches.
+The surgeon will then cover his or her brain with the outer layer of muscle and skin and close it with stitches.
 The person's head will be wrapped with bandages.

 What will happen after decompressive craniectomy?

 - The person may be connected to several machines.
 The person may have swelling in his or her eyes after surgery.
 Cool compresses may be applied to his or her eyes to decrease swelling.
 He or she will also receive pain medicine.
 He or she will have mild headaches after surgery, but they should decrease over time.
 His or her bed will need to remain elevated.
 This will help to prevent an increase in brain pressure.

 - Another surgery may be done to replace his or her skull after brain swelling has decreased.
 The surgeon will use the piece of skull that was removed or a piece of man-made material.

 What are the risks of decompressive craniectomy?